PhantomSheep111X/Webfishing-Calculator/README.md

 # Things I want to say

-If you read trough all of this I want to say thanks for taking some of your time to see my project, this is a personal project I did very fast just so I could get all acheivments, so it is probably not perfect, but I am willing to update it (sometimes), and I hope you enjoy it!
+If you read trough all of this I want to say thanks for taking some of your time to see my project, this is a personal project I did very fast just so I could get all acheivments, so it is probably not perfect, but I am willing to update it (sometimes), I am also planing a web version so you don't have to install the application to use it, I hope you enjoy it!